 Archival and library research differs in a couple of ways.
 In the early stages of research, as an idea is just beginning to materialize, a trip to the library to scan specific titles and those surrounding them builds connections to the various layers of the topic.

-A primary resource becomes an artery, constantly pumping energy into the topic.
+In an archives, primary resource becomes an artery, constantly pumping energy into the topic.
 One then becomes acquainted with secondary sources, adding depth to the research concept and its resource catalog.
 It is at this time, when the topic is well-developed and deepened from the original and often broad-stroke question, that archival research can be valuable and necessary.

 Archival research, in other words, provides ways of understanding what exists behind the original work, with the ways and means of development often giving the researcher glimpses into the personal reflections and experiences had by their scholarly ancestors and mentors.

 Being familiar with this difference is important because it gives an overarching context to the need for preservation of the archival material and, therefore, the sensitive call for an orientation towards and attention to detail.
-By volunteering your time to help tender the collections, you ensure ongoing and sustainable access to, and the furthering of, the holdings’ collective imagination and intellectual history.
+By volunteering your time to help tend to the collections, you ensure ongoing and sustainable access to, and the furthering of, the holdings’ collective imagination and intellectual history.